duke-interactive-graphics/Interactive-Graphics-Critical-Code/_docs/schedule/week_4.md

 # Code Assignment
 We should now have a grasp of basic functions, as well as a handle on how to build out basic p5 drawings.

-* Task: Leverage if-statements, for-loops, or arrays to create a piece that employs chance operations.
+* Task: Leverage if-statements, for-loops to create a piece that employs chance operations.
 Allow for the code to flexibly output different versions on each refresh.
 Record the output or export static files.

 # Blog Post